tlowerison/credential-1password/README.md

 Available Commands:
-  erase       erase credential by key get         retrieve credential by key help        Help about any command store       store key/credential pair vault       get/set the vault that git-credential uses
+  erase       erase credential by key get         get credential by key help        Help about any command store       store key/credential pair vault       get/set the vault that git-credential uses